Skip to content

 Overall Architecture

-Task structure: Each task consists of several decision options and several task-relevant facts.
-Under the Hidden Profile condition, some facts (\(\mathcal{I}_s\)) are shared among all agents, while the remaining unshared facts (\(\mathcal{I}_u\)) are uniquely assigned to each agent, i.e., agent \(a_i\) receives \(I_i=\mathcal{I}_s\cup\{u_i\}\).
-Shared information is constructed to support incorrect options, and only pooling all unshared facts points to the correct option.
+Task Structure: Each task consists of several decision options and task-relevant facts.
+Under the Hidden Profile condition, some facts (\(\mathcal{I}_s\)) are shared by all agents, while unshared facts (\(\mathcal{I}_u\)) are uniquely distributed to each agent, i.e., agent \(a_i\) receives \(I_i=\mathcal{I}_s\cup\{u_i\}\).
+The shared information is designed to support an incorrect option, and only pooling all unshared facts points to the correct option.
 Under the Full Profile condition, all agents receive \(\mathcal{I}_s\cup\mathcal{I}_u\).
-Agents are not told whether information asymmetry exists.
-Evaluation compares \(Y^{\text{pre}}\) (before discussion), \(Y^{\text{post}}\) (after discussion), and \(Y^{\text{full}}\) (Full Profile upper bound).
+Agents are not informed of the information asymmetry.
+The evaluation compares \(Y^{\text{pre}}\) (pre-discussion), \(Y^{\text{post}}\) (post-discussion), and \(Y^{\text{full}}\) (Full Profile upper bound).
+The method follows a diagnostic pipeline: building a clean benchmark, measuring failure through three-condition control, and locating failure in specific mechanisms via ablation.

 Key Designs

-1. HiddenBench Task Construction and Automated Generation Pipeline:
+1. HiddenBench Task Construction and Automated Generation Pipeline: Turning social psychology soft constraints into machine-verifiable hard thresholds

-2. Three-Condition Comparative Evaluation Protocol:
+2. Three-Condition Controlled Evaluation Protocol: Adding causal counterfactual control to accuracy

-3. Targeted Ablation of Failure Modes:
+3. Targeted Ablation of Failure Modes: Upgrading "multi-agent failure" to mechanistic diagnosis

 Loss & Training